You’re either planning a visit to Russia.

 If a girl spends time and rubles making herself beautiful, she wants to hear it.

 5. Plan the date

 In Russia, going on a date is a special occasion.

 As with any unique event, you dress up.

 You don’t have to go overboard, just look as if you put in some effort into your appearance.

 Trimmed hair and beard.
 Good-fitting clothing.
 And clean shoes.

 Tip: the majority of Russian women like their men to be masculine.
-So no skinny jeans.
+So no skinny jeans or man-bags.